hallliu/piano/README.md

 Requires JNA, Java GTK bindings, and FluidSynth.
 Additionally, a sound font file is required.
 Grab one from somewhere and save it as sound.sf2 in the directory of the binary.

+Not sure how to compile this yet.
+Will update 01/07